In recent times, especially during the lockdown period, did you adopt a pet?

 In the beginning, it was just a piece of land and we have to build everything right from scratch.
 We have to invest a lot of resources to bring it to shape.

-I was personally involved in setting up the house, kitchen, and garden, etc. As we were growing plenty of herbs, even after the personal consumption, there was enough left.
+I was personally involved in setting up the house, kitchen, garden, etc. As we were growing plenty of herbs, even after the personal consumption, there was enough left.
 Then we decided to make these as products of Peepal Farm and introduce them in the local market.
 We are very close to Mclodganj, which is a tourist hub, which helped us reach more people, including international buyers.

 Therefore products division was something that evolved organically and it started receiving good feedback.
 This also encouraged people to start visiting the farm.